What to do if ...

 See a health care provider

-If you have had vaginal, anal or oral sex with someone who has an STI, see your health care provider as soon as possible.
+If you have had penetrative or oral sex with someone who has an STI, see your health care provider as soon as possible.
 If your partner has tested positive for an STI, it is important that you also have STI testing.
 Depending on the type of STI, you may be given medications to prevent the STI whether or not you have symptoms.

 Get tested for STIs